louist87/Scrappy/README.rst

 Advanced API Use
 ~~~~~~~~~~~~~~~~

-For information on glob-pattern matching, selecting from multiple results, and fixing errors, see the .. _API wiki page: https://github.com/louist87/Scrappy/wiki/API .
+For information on glob-pattern matching, selecting from multiple results, and fixing errors, see the `API wiki page <https://github.com/louist87/Scrappy/wiki/API>`_.

 Application
 ===========